heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 Other implementations of the Unicode standard exist, such as UTF-16 and UTF-32.
 They are not as common as UTF-8 and are not backward compatible with ASCII.

+Java strings for instance uses UTF-16, meaning a character is encoded in 2 bytes (in C/C++, a character is encoded in 1 byte).

 ### What happens if you ignore the character encoding?

 When you open a file, you need to know the character encoding used to encode the